 Individual teachers will determine how to weight different types of grades within their own subject area.
 However, no single grade will count more than 20% of the six-weeks or semester average.
-It is recommended that, on average, two grades per week be recorded

 QUALIFYING FOR 8th Grade Algebra

 In order to an 8th grade student to take Algebra, the following must be met: